Vodafone mobile plans: price, data, best-value options and more compared

 What is Vodafone’s mobile coverage?

-In terms of Vodafone’s 5G network coverage, the telco doesn’t yet make any ‘population percentage’ claims, but does say it’s available in more than 3,000 suburbs across Australia.
+In terms of Vodafone’s 5G network rollout, unlike Optus and Telstra the telco doesn’t yet make any ‘population percentage’ claims, but does say it’s available in more than 3,000 suburbs across Australia.

-In comparison, Telstra’s 5G network covers over 85% of the Australian population and Optus’ 5G network claims to cover over 1.4 million Australian households.
-While Vodafone’s 5G coverage is currently smaller than the other two major telcos, it has plans to cover between 81% and 90% off the Australian population by the time it finishes building it’s network (which, as of April 2024, is aiming for a completion date sometime in 2026.)
+In comparison, Telstra’s 5G network covers over 85% of the Australian population and Optus’s 5G network claims to cover over 1.4 million Australian households.
+While Vodafone’s 5G coverage is currently smaller than the other two major telcos, it’s stated that it has plans to end up covering between 81% and 90% off the Australian population by the time it finishes building its network (which as of April 2024, was aiming for a completion date sometime in 2026.)

 Are Vodafone's mobile plans good value?

 Vodafone’s prepaid plans are generally pretty good value, especially the longer expiry ones (185 days or 365 days) when they’re on special.
-Its best value plan is definitely the $250 Prepaid Plus Starter Pack which is currently discounted to $149 and gets you 240GB to use over 365 days.
-With this plan, you are only paying the equivalent of $12.42 per month and $0.62 per GB, making it one of the top value 365-day prepaid plans on the market.
-Without the discount, you pay $240 for 150GB of data, which makes it a bit less appealing.
+Currently, its best-value plan is definitely the $250 Prepaid Plus Starter Pack which is a 365-day plan that currently gives you 250GB (including a bonus 100GB) for the first three recharges.
+With this plan, you are only paying the equivalent of $20.83 per month for 20.83GB (so exactly $1.00 per GB), which is a very competitive price for a 365-day plan.
+Without that current deal, however, you’ll pay $250 for 150GB of data, which makes it less appealing.

 If you want a plan with a shorter expiry term, Vodafone’s $35 Prepaid Plus plan is a good contender.
-This plan gives you 45GB for the first six recharges, which at this price point is quite competitive at $1.25 per day and only $0.78 per GB.
-However, from the seventh recharge onwards, you only get 25GB, which jumps the price up to a less palatable $1.40 per GB.
-While this isn’t ridiculously expensive, you can definitely find better value for under $40.
+This plan has a 28-day expiry and gives you 60GB for the first six recharges, which is very competitive since you are only paying $0.58 per GB.
+However, from the seventh recharge, you only get 25GB, which jumps the price up to a less-palatable $1.40 per GB.
+The good news is that you can rollover any leftover data (up to 200GB) when you recharge your plan before expiry.
+This means that you can save up any leftover data from those first six recharges to give you a nice amount of backup data.
+However, if you do end up using all that banked data, we’d suggest looking for a better value plan with more than 25GB of data for under $35.

 Recommended plans: